MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-secure-online-endpoint.md

 * An Azure resource group in which you or the service principal that you use have Contributor access.
 For instructions for creating a resource group, see [Set up](how-to-configure-cli.md?#set-up).

 * A [user-assigned managed identity](/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp) with appropriate permissions, if you want to use a managed identity to create and manage online endpoints and online deployments.
-For detailed information about the required permissions, see [Set up service authentication](./how-to-identity-based-service-authentication.md#workspace).
-For example, you need to grant the identity specific Azure role-based access control (Azure RBAC) permissions for Azure Key Vault.
+For detailed information about required permissions, see [Set up authentication between Azure Machine Learning and other services](./how-to-identity-based-service-authentication.md#workspace).
+For example, you need to grant your managed identity specific Azure role-based access control (Azure RBAC) permissions for Azure Key Vault.

 ### Migrate from the legacy network isolation method to a workspace managed virtual network

 If you use the [legacy method](concept-secure-online-endpoint.md#secure-outbound-access-with-legacy-network-isolation-method) for network isolation of managed online endpoints and you want to migrate to a managed virtual network to secure your endpoints, follow these steps:

 1. Create a new workspace and enable a managed virtual network.
 For more information about how to configure a managed network for your workspace, see [Workspace managed virtual network isolation](how-to-managed-network.md).
 1. (Optional) If your deployments access private resources other than Azure Storage, Key Vault, and Azure Container Registry, add outbound rules to the network settings of your workspace.
-Specifically, the network is configured with rules for Storage, Key Vault, and Container Registry by default.
+Specifically, the network is configured with rules for Azure Storage, Key Vault, and Container Registry by default.
 Add rules with private endpoints for any other private resources that you use.
 1. (Optional) If you intend to use an Azure Machine Learning registry, configure private endpoints for outbound communication to your registry, its storage account, and its instance of Container Registry.
 1. Create online endpoints and deployments in the new workspace.
 If you use Azure Machine Learning registries, you can directly deploy components from them.
 For more information, see [Deploy model from registry to online endpoint in workspace](how-to-share-models-pipelines-across-workspaces-with-registries.md#deploy-model-from-registry-to-online-endpoint-in-workspace).
 1. Update applications that invoke endpoints so that the applications use the scoring URIs of the new online endpoints.